Magazine

 What should we look for?

-Unseasonably warm, long clothing, unexpected directions (such as leaving a corner when everyone else is inline), strange muttering, or tunnel vision focusing only on the target.
-Look for nervous behavior, pockets hands, and sweating.
+Unseasonably warm, long clothing, unexpected directions such as leaving a corner when everyone else is in line, strange muttering, or tunnel vision focusing only on the target.
+Look for nervous behavior, hands in pockets, and sweating.
 Pay attention to hand placement.
 If their hands are behind their back, question what they might be holding and if it's dangerous.

 So, what to do if you suspect someone?
 Konikov advises that hand position is crucial.
 "Our hands should always be above theirs," he notes.
 "If their hands are in pockets, ours should be higher.
 Why?
 If they attack your head, they must first get through your hands protecting it.
 Additionally, hands up can quickly reach their face, where eyes are a strong point of vulnerability.
 Using fingers or an object to strike the eyes can distract the attacker, giving you time to respond."